Bane1110/Bane1110/README.md

 ## About me
-I am a full-stack developer with 3 years of experience, gained through a combination of formal education and personal study.
+With three years of full-stack development experience, gained through a combination of formal education and personal study, I offer a blend of technical expertise and creative problem-solving skills.
+Proficient in front-end and back-end technologies, I craft seamless digital experiences that meet user needs and business objectives.
+Committed to continuous learning, I embrace new challenges to deliver innovative solutions.

 ## Technologies
 - Angular